-I was a little weary about investing in Robo-advisors because I wasn’t sure if the returns would be any higher or would I end up making a loss.
-But after reading positive reviews on the various renown robo-advisors, I took a leap of faith and jumped into the bandwagon.
+I was a little wary about investing in Robo-advisors because I wasn’t sure if the returns would be any higher or would I end up making a loss.
+But after reading positive reviews on the various renowned Robo-advisors, I took a leap of faith and jumped into the bandwagon.
 I started off with StashAway, then followed by Syfe and Endowus, as they seemed to be rather popular among Seedly Community members.
-Here are my honest reviews of the three Robo-advisors platform.
+Here are my honest reviews of the three Robo-advisors platforms.

-Do note that the portfolio might change slightly from time to time as StashAway employs this smart auto-reoptimisation strategy which re-adjusts the investment portfolio based on the market to attain maximum gains.
-But you could totally choose to opt out.
+Do note that the portfolio might change slightly from time to time as StashAway employs this smart auto-optimization strategy which re-adjusts the investment portfolio based on the market to attain maximum gains.
+But you could totally choose to opt-out.

 The visuals presented to the user is very clear and easy to understand but they did not specify which equities or stocks they bought.

 It’s not easy.
-I had to retake the test for about 3 to 5 times for each module before I could pass the assessment.
+I had to retake the test about 3 to 5 times for each module before I could pass the assessment.
 Yes, I actually took about a week or so to pass the test.
 Clearly, Endowus isn’t targeting the newbies.
-In addition, you have invest a minimum of $10,000 to open an investment account under Endowus.
+In addition, you will need to invest a minimum of $10,000 in order to open an investment account under Endowus.

 Like StashAway, Endowus also offer a diversified investment portfolio.
 It also gives you the option to choose which particular funds you would like to invest in.

 With Endowus, you are also able to invest with your SRS or CPF OA account.
-So far, it is the only Robo-advisor which allows for the investment of CPF OA funds.
+So far, it is the only Robo-advisor that allows for the investment of CPF OA funds.

 Syfe’s user interface is also quite user-friendly.
 The fund transfer process takes a while but not as long as Endowus.

 They offer four types of investment portfolios namely Cash+, REIT+, Equity100 and Global.
-I’ve also tried and tested all the four types of investment portfolio.
+I’ve also tried and tested all four types of investment portfolios.
 Equity100 promises a higher percentage of returns but it is also riskier.

 I prefer using Syfe over the other two Robo-advisors as the returns are generally higher based on my own experiences after using Robo-advisors for about a year or so.

 Like Endowus, you can find out exactly where your funds go at Syfe.
-You are able to check how much of your funds is allocated to each of the ETFs.
+You are able to check how much of your funds are allocated to each of the ETFs.

 At this point, it might be too early to say which Robo-advisors generates a higher return since you will need to wait for your invested funds to grow over a few years to see what the returns are like.